cschneid/sinatra-book/book/Deployment.markdown

 * Create the app on heroku
 * Push to it

-1. An example config.ru file (Heroku sets `RACK_ENV` to production for you)
+1. Here is an example config.ru file that does two things.
+First, it requires your main app file, whatever it's called.
+In the example, it will look for `myapp.rb`.
+Second, run your application.
+If you're subclassing, use the subclass's name, otherwise use Sinatra::Application.

         require "myapp"

         run Sinatra::Application

 2. Create the app and push to it